Memmalino/Memmalino/README.md

-🌱 I am a backend software engineer and a , I just graduated from ALX-Africa and I am still expanding my knowledge in coding and development.
-This README.md is about me.
-Typically, I wouldn’t write something like this, but it’s part of the GitHub Student Pack registration process.
-I might remove it afterward, or I might forget to.
-Either way, enjoy reading about me:
+🌱 I am a backend software engineer and a  full stack web developer, I just graduated from ALX-Africa and I am still expanding my knowledge in coding and development.

-My name is displayed on my profile.
 I am respectful to everyone because I am well-trained.
 I show respect to everyone regardless of their status and age.
 I can be stubborn, but in a constructive way.
 This stubbornness has helped me a lot in the coding and development field, pushing me beyond my limits when I could have easily given up.
 So, in a nutshell, I am not a regular programmer; I am a lazy yet productive one.
 If you have me in your team or organization, consider yourself lucky because my kind is rare.

 Do I know evverything to distinguish myself from other programmers?
 No. I am still a new in this field, even though I have been learning on my own since 2019.
 Despite my limited knowledge, I have achieved numerous things.
 What sets me apart is my ability beyond coding. it’s a special ability that is useful not only in programming but in life in general.